Small-sample performance and underlying assumptions of a bootstrap-based inference method for a general analysis of covariance model with possibly heteroskedastic and nonnormal errors: Further simulation results: Alternative heteroskedasticity-consistent covariance matrix estimators

-Table \ref{TableTypeIChisq} contains the empirical type I error rates for errors from a $\chi^2(5)$ distribution.
-As described in Section 4, the data generating process was repeated 5000 times, and within each simulation run, 5000 bootstrap samples were generated.
-We considered five sample size scenarios, namely ${\bf n_1} = (40,40,40,40)$, ${\bf n_2} = (15,15,15,15)$, ${\bf n_3} = (5,5,5,5)$, ${\bf n_4}= (5,10,20,25)$, ${\bf n_5} = (25,20,10,5)$, and three group variance patterns $I, II, III$, as specified in Section 4.
-The alpha level was set to $5\%$. \\ As mentioned in Section 4, all scenarios were simulated twice, one time using the HC$0$ estimator, the other time using the HC$2$ estimator of the covariance matrix.
-The results of the former are presented in Table \ref{TableTypeIHC0}.\\
+As mentioned in Section \ref{Simulations}, all scenarios were simulated three times, one time using the HC$0$ estimator, the other time using the HC$2$ estimator, and finally using the HC$4$ estimator of the covariance matrix.
+The results of the former two approaches are reported in Table \ref{TableTypeIHC0} and Table \ref{TableTypeIHC2}, respectively; the results based on the HC$4$ estimator are presented in the manuscript.
+The simulation setup was the same for all three variants (for details, see Section \ref{Simulations}).